MORTON versus Partick Thistle

 Cappielow Park, Greenock

-After seven seasons of service at Cappielow and over 200 appearances, defender Thomas O’Ware moved to Partick Thistle at the beginning of last season.
+After seven seasons of service at Cappielow and over 200 appearances, defender Thomas O’Ware moved to Partick Thistle last summer

-Gary Harkins came to Cappielow two seasons ago, scoring eight goals in 41 appearances, and re-joined former club Partick on 27 December 2018 signing an 18-month contract after departing Queen of the South.
-Harkins recently returned from an operation and should be in the squad for the game tomorrow.
+Gary Harkins spent last season at Cappielow, scoring eight goals in 41 appearances, and re-joined former club Partick on 27 December, signing an 18-month contract after departing Queen of the South.

 Head to Head